raanan-g/covid-19/README.md

-# Modeling the Spread of Covid-19 In US Cities
+# Geominr COVID-19 Data Repository.
-Data sources and methods for COVID-19 response in the United States
+Geominr has been collecting data surrounding COVID-19 and the response in the United States.
+This repository contains multiple data files which are organized by county (five-digit FIPS code).
+If you have any questions please contact us at info@geominr.com.

 ## In this Repository:
 ### 110 largest metro counties